 When faced with laws that "suppress, disadvantage, or impose differential burdens upon speech because of its content," the Supreme Court applies "the most exacting scrutiny."
 Turner Broad.
 Sys. v.
 FCC, 512 U.S. 622, 642 (1994).
 Here, Defendants are unable to articulate a narrowly tailored and compelling government interest to support the law.
-As justification for section 18-7042(1)(d)'s ban on certain types of expression, the State claims it is protecting owners' interest in safeguarding their property from those who seek to trespass and gain entry through misrepresentation.
-But section 18-7042(1)(d) is not narrowly tailored to achieve that interest because it includes no requirement that entry into a facility be gained by fraudulent or subversive means; speech by legitimate employees or members of the public who properly gain entry is prohibited by the provision.
-Nor is there any intent requirement to the recording provision.
-Further, although recordings are uniquely powerful as tools for sharing information or ideas,3 given the stated interest of deterring or preventing trespass, it is unclear why the legislature chose to exclude photography from the prohibition.
+As justification for Section 76-6-112's ban on certain types of expression, the State claims it is protecting against a variety of occupational and biological safety concerns.
+But section 76-6-112 is not narrowly tailored to achieve that interest because it includes no requirement that entry into a facility be gained by fraudulent or subversive means; speech by fully-qualified, legitimate employees who properly gain entry but intend to record operations is prohibited by section 76-6-112(2)(c).
+The State concedes that an "earnest employee, one who did not seek employment with intent" to record operations, is not prohibited by the Act from "documenting animal abuse ... through audio and video recordings," Defs.
+MSJ Br. at 21-22, which casts serious doubt on the sincerity of the State's asserted concerns about distracted workers.
+(Indeed, as noted above,5 such would-be whistleblowers would have to make their recordings actively, as simply leaving a recording device in place for passive recording is flatly banned (so long as it is done without the business owner's consent) by section 76-6-112(2)(a).)
+Further, although recordings are uniquely powerful as tools for sharing information or ideas,6 given the stated interest of deterring or preventing trespass, it is unclear why the legislature chose to exclude photography from the prohibition.